tus/tus-resumable-upload-protocol/protocol.md

 The `Upload-Checksum` request header contains information about the checksum of the current body payload.
-The header MUST consist of the name of the used checksum algorithm and the Base64 encoded checksum separated by a whitespace.
+The header MUST consist of the name of the used checksum algorithm and the Base64 encoded checksum separated by a space.

 #### Example